 Next up in the tool kit are amplified antioxidants.
 Just as vital in your skincare as they are in your diet, antioxidants provide skin-shielding protection against pollution, blue light, and any other environmental stressors.
 C-Shield Anti-Pollution Drops are a must for this, loaded with 15% vitamin C, they defend skin against those external inflammatory elements, while also boosting brightness.

 And, you may have heard us say this on repeat, but don’t forget the SPF - every day, even in winter, and even indoors.
 Sun damage not only triggers inflammation, it’s also super aging for a myriad of reasons, so there’s every reason to get in good SPF habits for life, not just the beach.
 “The sun is the most damaging and aging factor for all skin.
 UV damage is the number one cause of premature aging.
 Having a good sunscreen with UVA and UVB protection is vital.”
-If the heavy texture of traditional SPF is a turn off for you, go for a lightweight tinted moisturizer with SPF in it like Moisturizing Tint SPF 30+.
+If the heavy texture of traditional SPF is a turn-off for you, go for a lightweight tinted moisturizer with SPF in it like C-Shield Anti-Pollution Moisture Tint.

-As with redness prone or irritated skin, using physical exfoliants such as scrubs or hot cloths can make inflammation or reactive skin worse.
-Swap these out for gentle chemical exfoliators such as vegan lactic acid in the Hydrating Gel Cleanser or a cleansing oil such as the nourishing jojoba and safflower oil mix in the Essential Cleansing Oil.
+As with redness-prone or irritated skin, using physical exfoliants such as scrubs or hot cloths can make inflammation or reactive skin worse.
+Swap these out for gentle chemical exfoliators such as vegan lactic acid in the Hydra-Bright AHA Cleanser or a cleansing oil such as the nourishing jojoba and safflower oil mix in the Essential Cleansing Oil.

 If you still have redness and inflammaging concerns; “Or you’re just unhappy with the way your skin is looking and behaving, it’s a good idea to visit your dermatologist who can help you with a treatment plan,” adds Dr. Nina.